Local Moduli of Semisimple Frobenius Coalescent Structures: Introduction and results

+A few more words about Theorem~\ref{6-07-17-4} are in order.
+The theorem provides the monodromy data at $t=0\in QH^\bullet(\mathbb G)$.
+It is worth stressing that the result acquires its geometrical significance because of Theorem~\ref{6-07-17-3} (i.e., Theorem \ref{mainisoth}), which guarantees that the data computed at the coalescence point $t=0$ are the monodromy data of the manifold in any chamber whose closure contains the point $t=0$.
+Without Theorem~\ref{6-07-17-3}, the results of the computations of Section~\ref{29novembre2016-1} would have little geometrical meaning for the theory of Frobenius manifolds.

-The Stokes and the central connection matrices \begin{itemize} \item at all other points of small quantum cohomology, \item and/or computed w.r.t. other possible admissible lines $\ell$, \end{itemize}satisfy the same properties as above w.r.t other full exceptional $5$-block collections, obtained from $(E_1,\dots, E_6)$ by alternate mutation under the braids
+From the data computed at $t=0$, the Stokes and the central connection matrices {\it at all other points of the small quantum cohomology} and/or w.r.t.\ other possible admissible lines $\ell$, will be computed in Section~\ref{recSC}, by a careful and pedagogical application of the action of the braid group.
+They satisfy the same properties as in Theorem~\ref{6-07-17-4} w.r.t.\ other full exceptional $5$-block collections, obtained from $(E_1,\dots, E_6)$ by alternate mutation under the braids